regebro/prehistoric-python/presentation.rst

 .. note::

-    And if you want an iterator, this is the way to do it, although you usually want an iterator because you want to iterate over it and you can iterate over a dictionary keys without calling iter() first, so...
+    And if you want an iterator, this is the way to do it, although you usually want an iterator because you want to iterate over it and you can iterate over a dictionary without calling iter() first, so I don't know why you ever would do this.

     OK, enough about dictionaries, now let's talk about sets!